 LAW School GPA Calculator

 A Law School GPA Calculator helps students calculate their cumulative GPA based on grades, credit hours, and classes taken in law school or university.
-By entering letter grades and the number of credit hours, this GPA calculator converts them into grade points and determines the grade point average.
+By entering letter grades and the number of credit hours, this this GPA calculator converts them into grade points and determines the grade point average.
 This tool is useful for college or university students who want to track their academic performance and understand how their current semester grades affect their overall GPA.

 Law School GPA Calculator